ajaxboy/cjax/README.md

 ## Instructions

-This reposition is for Folk only and contributions only, for downloads go to: http://cjax.sourceforge.net/.
+This reposition is for Fork and contributions only, for downloads go to: http://cjax.sourceforge.net/.
 We build the releases internally because there are different packages that derive from this project (examples, plugins, docs, and 2 versions of Cjax).

 ## Introduction